marcusphillips/boundjs-experimental/README.markdown

 Generated item nodes are subsequently evaluated, inheriting their scope chain from the loop node, except each one is extended with it's item-specific bindings or scope change added to the end of the chain.

-Note: always place loop directives at the very end of your react attribute
+Note: always place loop directives at the very end of your bound attribute

 Note: Loops assumes the top-most scope object is an array.